Liam-Doodson/graphql/docs/rfcs/rfc-041-custom-query-and-mutation-names.md

 ## Alternatives Considered

 * For federation, generated types can be marked with `@shareable` to avoid collision issues.
 However, it makes sense to still rename these types along with the related queries/mutations so it is clear what they relate to.
 Additionally, `@shareable` cannot be defined on an `INPUT_OBJECT`.

+# Out of Scope

+* There are additional static types that have colliding names within the generated subgraph schemas (e.g. `CreateInfo`).
+These do not need to be renamed and can instead be marked with `@shareable`.
+This work is defined elsewhere.

 # Appendix